The 14 Best Aero Helmets for Road Cycling (Save Precious Watts) [2023]

 In an interview with Cycling Weekly, Michael Hutchinson stated that a time trial helmet can make you up to one minute faster than a standard helmet during a 24.85 mile (40km) time trial.

-Aero road cycling helmets fall somewhere between TT helmets and standard road cycling helmets.
+Aero road cycling helmets fall between TT and standard road cycling helmets.

 For example, Specialized claims that their Evade helmet can save you up to 50 seconds over 25 miles (40 km) compared to a traditional road bike helmet.